HelloWorldLTY/MuSe-GNN/readme.md

 In this repository, we have four folders with different functions.
 The sequence of code running for our model should follow this order:

-Graph construction -> model ->benchmark
+Graph construction -> Model ->benchmark

 ## Datasets